 Acknowledgements

 Financial support for this project was provided by FORMAS (Research grant 2019-00670 to N.B.) and The Swedish Collegium for Advanced Science (Natural Sciences Programme, Knut and Alice Wallenberg Foundation, Postdoc funding for D.S.).
+R.V. was supported by the grant PID2019-107078GB-I00 funded by MCIN/AEI/10.13039/501100011033.
+G.T. was supported by the grant PID2020-117739GA-I00 funded by MCIN/AEI/10.13039/501100011033 and by “La Caixa” Foundation (ID 100010434) through the grant LCF/BQ/PR19/11700004.
 The authors acknowledge support from the National Genomics Infrastructure in Stockholm funded by Science for Life Laboratory, the Knut and Alice Wallenberg Foundation and the Swedish Research Council, and SNIC/Uppsala Multidisciplinary Center for Advanced Computational Science for assistance with massively parallel sequencing and access to the UPPMAX computational infrastructure.

 Supplementary information